Stay Updated, Get Involved

 The community advisory group is designed to assist in achieving this goal of an effective cleanup by 2019 by:

 - Providing input to EPA and other government entities that play a role in the cleanup to improve decision making for all.

 - Serving as a conduit to the larger community.

-Community Advisory Group meetings are held the second Tuesday of each month, from 5:30–7:30 p.m., in Pueblo, Colo.
+The Community Advisory Group meets the second Tuesday of each month from 5:30–7:30 p.m. in Pueblo, Colorado.

-In December 2016, the Colorado Department of Public Health and Environment created a Web page with a broad array of current site-related documents and meeting information.
+The Colorado Department of Public Health and Environment (CDPHE) also maintains a site web page with a broad array of current site-related information, including CAG meeting minutes and handouts.
 Please visit CDPHE’s site page:

 The Pueblo City-County Health Department (PCCHD) maintains a website to share general site information and details on their lead investigations program.
 The lead program offers healthy home lead screening and blood-lead testing at no cost to those living within the Superfund study area and at low cost to Pueblo residents outside the site study area: